The Vinyl Revival

 I have books on them and have the obligatory 1001 Albums to listen to before you die volume - yes I have many of them.
 I have 3 turntables including an old Bang & Olufsen Beomaster deck I paid £1-00 for at an auction, it rattles a bit but has a very smooth sound - to the Rotel RP180 I bought in Sheffield for myself as my 21st birthday present - still going strong (I am 50 now).
 However, took the plunge and bought a rather lovely Teac Turntable as decided technology had moved on.
 What a difference.

-Anyway I thought it would be fun to start a page with my tributes and thoughts on albums I have in my collection, starting with the first 12" LP I bought and the last one I bought a few weeks ago.
+Anyway I thought it would be fun to start a page with my tributes and thoughts on albums I have in my collection, starting with the first 12" LP I bought.

 The Boomtown Rats - A Tonic for the Troops (1978)

 A Tonic for the Troops is the second album by The Boomtown Rats .
 It was released in 1978 and included the the hits "She's so Modern", "Like Clockwork" and "Rat Trap".The album peaked at No. 8 in the album charts in 1978.